 All News / Press Releases /

-Since the start of the Trump Administration, the CDC and FDA have withheld from the public details about a Romaine Lettuce E. coli O157:H7 outbreak that sickened 89 in 15 states with 36 hospitalized, 7 with kidney failure and 1 death.
+Since the start of the Trump Administration, the CDC and FDA have withheld from the public details about a romaine lettuce E. coli O157:H7 outbreak that sickened 89 people in 15 states, including 36 hospitalized, seven with kidney failure, and one death.

-(Bainbridge Island, WA – April 17, 2025) Today, Marler Clark, Inc., PS, The Food Safety Law Firm, filed two Indiana and one Missouri Federal E. coli O157:H7 lawsuits against Taylor Farms on behalf of two children and one adult woman who all suffered hemolytic uremic syndrome (HUS) – acute kidney failure – due to E. coli O157:H7.
-In addition, Marler Clark amended five previously filed E. coli O157:H7 lawsuits to include Taylor Farms as being linked to salads catered at a high school in St. Louis, Missouri that sickened over 50.
+BAINBRIDGE ISLAND, Wash., April 17, 2025 — Today, Marler Clark Inc. PS, The Food Safety Law Firm, filed two Indiana and one Missouri Federal E. coli O157:H7 lawsuits against Taylor Farms on behalf of two children and one adult woman who all suffered hemolytic uremic syndrome (HUS), acute kidney failure, due to E. coli O157:H7.
+In addition, Marler Clark amended five previously filed E. coli O157:H7 lawsuits to include Taylor Farms as being linked to salads catered at a high school in St. Louis, Missouri, that sickened over 50.

-“It is disappointing, but with 20,000 employees at Health and Human Services (HHS) being fired, investigating, and reporting on outbreaks and alerting the public to the cause is clearly not a priority for this administration.
-If the gutted CDC and FDA can no longer do the job, we will step up to inform and protect the public – so much for ‘Make America Healthy Again (MAHA),’” said William “Bill” Marler.
-See, Marler Blog post: “CDC and FDA ‘Romaine’ Silent.”
+“It is disappointing, but with 20,000 employees at Health and Human Services (HHS) being fired, investigating and reporting on outbreaks and alerting the public to the cause is clearly not a priority for this administration.
+If the gutted CDC and FDA can no longer do the job, we will step up to inform and protect the public.
+So much for ‘Make America Healthy Again (MAHA),’” said William “Bill” Marler.
+Read more from Marler in this post: “CDC and FDA - Romaine Silent.”

-According to documents reviewed, 7 subclusters of illnesses were identified across the multistate outbreak.
-These included 3 MO catered events, an OH secondary school, an IN restaurant, an IL restaurant, and an IL event catered by a different MO-based caterer.
-Salads were the common link across all 7 subclusters, and cases in all subclusters ate a romaine lettuce blend.
+According to documents reviewed, seven subclusters of illnesses were identified across the multistate outbreak.
+These included three catered events in Missouri, an Ohio secondary school, an Indiana restaurant, an Illinois restaurant, and an Illinois event catered by a different Missouri-based caterer.
+Salads were the common link across all seven subclusters, and cases in all subclusters ate a romaine lettuce blend.
 At the time, based on information available at the points of service (POS), the traceback focused on romaine lettuce.

-The CDC and FDA investigation consisted of three traceback legs representing twenty-eight cases and five POS.
-The three traceback legs identified four distribution centers, one broker, two processors, one grower, and one ranch – all names redacted in the documents.
-The traceback investigation determined that a sole processer sourced romaine lettuce from a single grower that would have been available at all points of service during the timeframe of interest.
-Additionally, romaine lettuce supplied to four of the five POS were traced back to the common ranch and lot.
+The CDC and FDA investigation consisted of three traceback legs representing twenty-eight cases and five points of service.
+The three traceback legs identified four distribution centers, one broker, two processors, one grower, and one ranch — all names redacted in the documents.
+The traceback investigation determined that a sole processor sourced romaine lettuce from a single grower that would have been available at all points of service during the time frame of interest.
+Additionally, romaine lettuce supplied to four of the five points of service was traced back to the common ranch and lot.
 Through analysis of records, four lots of romaine lettuce were implicated, resulting in confirmation of romaine lettuce as the outbreak vehicle.
 Epidemiologic and traceback data supported the conclusion that romaine lettuce was the source of illnesses in the outbreak.
-The CDC and FDA closed the investigation on January 15, 2025, with the confirmed vehicle being romaine lettuce, without alerting the public that Taylor Farms[3] was the source of the outbreak.
-See, CDC Report and FDA Report.
+The CDC and FDA closed the investigation on January 15, 2025, after confirming that the source was romaine lettuce, without alerting the public that Taylor Farms[3] was the source of the outbreak.
+Refer to the CDC Report and FDA Report for more information.

-William “Bill” Marler has been a food safety lawyer and advocate since the 1993 Jack-in-the-Box E. coli O157:H7 Outbreak which was chronicled in the book “Poisoned” and in the recent Emmy Award winning Netflix documentary by the same name.
-Bill’s work has been profiled in the New Yorker, “A Bug in the System;” the Seattle Times, “30 years after the deadly E. coli outbreak, A Seattle attorney still fights for food safety;” the Washington Post, “He helped make burgers safer, Now he is fighting food poisoning again;” and several others.
+William “Bill” Marler has been a food safety lawyer and advocate since the 1993 Jack-in-the-Box E. coli O157:H7 outbreak which was chronicled in the book “Poisoned: The True Story of the Deadly E. Coli Outbreak That Changed the Way Americans Eat” and in the recent Emmy Award-winning Netflix documentary, "Poisoned: The Dirty Truth About Your Food."
+Bill’s work has been profiled in The New Yorker, “A Bug in the System;” The Seattle Times, “30 years after the deadly E. coli outbreak, a Seattle attorney still fights for food safety;” The Washington Post, “He helped make burgers safer.
+Now he is fighting food poisoning again;” and several others.

-Dozens of times a year Bill speaks to industry and government throughout the United States, Canada, Europe, Africa, China, and Australia on why it is important to prevent foodborne illnesses.
-He is a frequent commentator on food litigation and food safety on Marler Blog.
+Bill regularly speaks about the importance of preventing foodborne illness to industry and government throughout the United States, Canada, Europe, Africa, China, and Australia.
+He is a frequent commentator on food litigation and food safety to Marler Blog.
 Bill is also the publisher of Food Safety News.

-[1] According to the St. Louis Health Department, there were a total of 115 cases, including 13 hospitalizations with two with HUS.
+[1] According to the St. Louis Health Department, there were a total of 115 cases, including 13 hospitalizations (two with HUS).

 [2] “What is whole genome sequencing (WGS) and why is it pivotal in foodborne illness investigations?”